 Self-Care Tips for High School Students

 We all know that high school can be a rough time.
 It’s always important to make sure that you take time for yourself so that you don’t stress out too much during finals or the college application process.
 Of course, it helps to start acting on self-care tips for high school students from the very beginning so that you have a smoother experience over the following four years.
-But adapting them into your daily life at any stage, whether sophomore fall or senior spring, can help ease any anxiety that you might be feeling when balancing everything that’s on your plate.
+But finding ideas on how to, and adapting them into your daily life at any stage, whether sophomore fall or senior spring, can help ease any anxiety that you might be feeling when balancing everything that’s on your plate.

 Without further ado, take note of our ten self-care tips for high school students that can help you destress as you take on a rigorous load of classes, extracurriculars, and college applications.